 Part of the grapes harvested in 2021 were destined for a new project: wines fermented and aged in terracotta amphorae.
-We are enthusiastic about this initiative and we plan to put the wines (two whites and one red) on the market by the end of 2022.
+We are enthusiastic about this initiative and we plan to put the wines (two whites and one red) on the market in 2024.

 The grapes of our native vines are carefully selected and harvested by hand, destemmed (partly by hand and partly mechanically) and then deposited in the amphorae together with the skins.
 Fermentation is spontaneous with an open amphora and lasts about 30 days.
 Punching down and pumping over (follatura) are done manually three times a day.
 At the end of fermentation, the amphorae are hermetically sealed and a filler allows the release of carbon dioxide.
 The wine stays in contact with the pomace for 3 to 4 months.
 It is thus pressed and separated from the skins, and stays in the amphora until the next harvest.
 Before being put on the market, the wine ages in the bottle for about 6 months.